 Appropriately Uses Anti-Psychotic Medication

-This figure is a measure of the percent of long-term care residents receiving antipsychotic drugs.
-While antipsychotic drugs serve an important medical purpose, it is important to ensure these drugs are being used appropriately.
-In some situations, excessive reliance on these medications may mean that a nursing home is using these drugs to control patient behavior.
+This indicates the percent of residents who were prescribed antipsychotic drugs.
+While antipsychotic medications may be helpful for many residents, it is important to ensure these drugs are being used appropriately.
+In limited cases, excessive reliance on these medications may indicate a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of residents who were prescribed antianxiety medications.
-These drugs are prescribed to patients suffering from depression or anxiety.
+This indicates the percentage of patients who were given antianxiety medications.
+These medications are commonly given to residents experiencing depression and anxiety.

 Managing Depression Among Residents